Our adventure in to the world of Carnivorous Plants

 So let’s talk Carnivorous Plants!

-Here at Farmyard Nurseries, in 2019, we became the proud custodians of a National Collection of Sarracenia (previously housed at PJ Plants, Hereford) and we took our first tentative steps into the Carnivorous Plant world.
+In 2019, we became the proud custodians of a National Collection of Sarracenia (previously housed at PJ Plants, Hereford) here at Farmyard Nurseries and we took our first tentative steps into the Carnivorous Plant world.

 On the whole Carnivorous Plants have a bit of a bad reputation, we too fell into that trap of believing that they are temperamental and difficult to care for.
 We lay the blame for this common misconception firmly at the feet of the notorious Venus Fly Trap (Dionaea muscipula), by far the most famous of Carnivorous Plants.
 Instantly recognisable by its snapping traps.
 Many of us will have owned one of these much maligned plants and many of them seem to suffer the same sorry fate, slowly drying out on a dull windowsill, occasionally being poked with a small stick by a curious child.